PJ-568/font-cengluan/README.en.md

    During the build process, the script will install `psftools`, which is used to generate the font.

-After building, a PSF2 font file named `xibo.psfu.gz` will be generated in the `output/` directory.
+After building, a PSF2 font file named `cengluan.psfu.gz` will be generated in the `output/` directory.

 ## Using the Font